mehimself/mehimself/README.md

 Avoid idiosyncratic ontologies and keep type casting limited to a technological necessity.

+Online graphs require a constant upkeep, immutable graphs may be generated in an temporary effort.

 # Vibe Coding vs. Agentic Code Copilots
 Vibe coding uses LLMs or reasoning models (LRMs) for code generation.
 With democratized access to these tools, we can create functional applications in minutes, or maybe within a few hours of chatting.
 So, what prevents vibe coding from scaling into production?